Unconstrained Face-Mask & Face-Hand Datasets: Building a Computer Vision System to Help Prevent the Transmission of COVID-19: Experimental Results

+In Table \ref{mask_classification_3}, we presented various evaluation results using classification accuracy, precision, and recall.
+In the table, while the first column indicates the employed CNN models, the following columns represent evaluation results for face mask detection with these models.
+According to the experimental results in Table \ref{mask_classification_3}, although all employed models achieved significantly high performance, the best one is Inception-v3 model with 98.20\% classification accuracy.
 In addition to the classification accuracy, we also present precision and recall measurements for each class separately to demonstrate the performance of the models individually.
-In Table \ref{mask_classification_3}, although the precision and recall values are significantly accurate for no mask and mask classes, these results for improper mask class are slightly lower than these two classes.
-Even though improper face mask can be confusing in terms of discrimination from mask class (proper), the actual reason behind this outcome is the lack of images for improper mask usage.
+In Table~\ref{mask_classification_3}, although the precision and recall values are very accurate for no mask and mask classes, these results for improper mask class are slightly lower than these two classes.
+Even though improper face mask can be confusing in terms of discrimination from mask class (proper), the more probable reason behind this outcome is the lack of images for improper mask usage.

-\paragraph{Discussion of results} In Figure \ref{fig_CAM_mask}, we present class activation maps for the face mask detection task to investigate the model's activation on the test image.
-It is explicitly seen that the model focuses on the bottom part of the faces, particularly on the nose and mouth.
-In the second image of the first row, the model identified improper mask usage since the nose of the subject is not covered by the face mask even though the mouth is covered.
-In the first row of Figure \ref{fig_CAM_wrong}, we present some misclassified images for the face mask detection task.
-Although the model classified the images incorrectly, the prediction probabilities of model are not as high as in correct predictions.
+In Fig. \ref{cam}a, we present Class Activation Maps (CAM) \cite{selvaraju2017grad} for the face mask detection task to investigate activation of the model.
+It is clearly seen that the model focuses on the middle part of the faces, particularly on the nose and mouth.
+In the second image, the model identified improper mask usage since the nose of the subject is not covered by the face mask even though the mouth is covered.
+In Fig. \ref{cam}c, we present some misclassified images for the face mask detection task.
+Although the model classified the images incorrectly, the prediction probabilities of the model are not as high as in correct predictions.
 This outcome indicates that the model did not confidently misclassify images.
-In the second and third images of the first row, the model classified the images incorrectly due to the difficulty in the head pose of the subject, while illumination is other challenging factor for second image.
-Although the correct label is improper mask in the third image since the nose is not covered by the mask, the model could not identify this since it focused on the mouth area and decided as proper mask.
-In the last image of the first row, the model interpreted the hair of the front subject as a mask since it covered the mouth and the nose of the subject.
+Still, the difficulty in the head pose, illumination conditions, occlusion caused misclassification in some cases.